 In men, the excess adrenal hormones may suppress the function of the testes and cause infertility.

-In female infants with congenital adrenal hyperplasia Congenital adrenal hyperplasia Defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
-Sometimes the genitals are ambiguous, that is, not clearly female or... read more , the genitals may resemble those of infant boys.
+In female infants with certain types of congenital adrenal hyperplasia Congenital adrenal hyperplasia Birth defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
+Sometimes the genitals are ambiguous, that is, not clearly female... read more , the genitals may resemble those of infant boys.
 In children, growth may accelerate.
-If untreated, the growth plates may close prematurely and short stature may result.
+If untreated, the growing centers of the bones (growth plates) may close prematurely and short stature may result.
 Affected boys may experience premature sexual maturation.

 The combination of body changes makes virilization relatively easy for doctors to recognize.
 Tests can determine the level of androgens in the blood and, if they are high, whether they are likely coming from the sex organs or the adrenal glands.

-When the level of adrenal androgens is very high, a dexamethasone suppression test can help determine whether the problem is an adenoma or adrenal hyperplasia.
+When the level of adrenal androgens is very high, some centers use a dexamethasone suppression test to help determine whether the problem is an adenoma or adrenal hyperplasia.
 If the problem is adrenal hyperplasia, giving the drug dexamethasone prevents the adrenal glands from producing androgens.
 If the problem is an adenoma or cancer, dexamethasone reduces androgen production only partially or not at all.

 Doctors may do computed tomography (CT) or magnetic resonance imaging (MRI) to obtain a view of the adrenal glands.